oliversalmon/flink-streamer-spring/README.md

 To install Mongodb replica set on the Kubernetes cluster through helm:

+Note: the following steps assumes you have created a Kubernetes cluster on Digital Ocean and called it flink-mongo-cluster.
+Download the config file and run the following commands

 `helm install  flink-mongo-release stable/mongodb --kubeconfig ~/.kube/flink-mongo-cluster-kubeconfig.yaml --set ingress.enabled=true --set replicaSet.enabled=true`

  Obtain the password of the Mongo installation: